NATL Collar Strategy

 What is a collar on NATL?

 A collar on NATL is the collar strategy applied to NATL (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With NATL stock trading near $44.52, the strikes shown on this page are snapped to the nearest listed NATL chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With NATL stock at $46.98 on the most recent close, the strikes shown on this page are snapped to the nearest listed NATL chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are NATL collar max profit and max loss calculated?